ARMmbed/mbed-os-5-docs/docs/porting/target/target.md

 TRNG             |   trng_api.h
 FLASH            |   flash_api.h

-### Pinmap
+### PinMap

-All HAL APIs which use pins have functions to get the corresponding pin maps.
+All HAL APIs that use pins have functions to get the corresponding pin maps.
 These functions return a `PinMap` array with each entry containing a pin name, a peripheral and a function.
-The end of the pin map array is indicated by the presence of a NC pin.
-Below is an example implementation of the function to get the serial tx pinmap:
+The presence of an NC pin indicates the end of the pin map array.
+Below is an example implementation of the function to get the serial transmit pin map:

 ```C NOCI
 const PinMap PinMap_UART_TX[] = {